6. RewriteRule Flags¶

 RewriteRule /pages/(.+) /page.php?page=$1 [QSA]

-flag, a request for /pages/123?one=two
+With the [QSA] flag, a request for /pages/123?one=two will be mapped

-flag, that same
+to /page.php?page=123&one=two.
+Without the [QSA] flag, that same

-request will be mapped to /page.php?page=123
+request will be mapped to /page.php?page=123 - that is, the existing

 query string will be discarded.

-QSD - qsdiscard
+6.21.
+QSD - qsdiscard¶

 When the requested URI contains a query string, and the target URI does

-not, the default behavior of RewriteRule
+not, the default behavior of RewriteRule is to copy that query string

 to the target URI.
-Using the [QSD]
+Using the [QSD] flag causes the query string to be

 discarded.

-This flag is available in version 2.4.0 and later.
+2.4 This flag is available in httpd 2.4.0 and later.

-together will result in [QSD]
+Using [QSD] and [QSA] together will result in [QSD] taking

 precedence.